Hakea: Distribution

 Hakea are endemic to Australia, where they can be found in all six states.
 Some species, such as Hakea sericea, have been introduced elsewhere, where they have become naturalized and may be considered invasive.
 Introduced Hakea populations occur in New Zealand, Norfolk Island, South Africa and Portugal.

 Horticulture

 Hakeas are popular ornamental plants in gardens in Australia, and in many locations are as common as grevilleas and banksias.
 Several hybrids and cultivars have been developed, including Hakea 'Burrendong Beauty'.
 They are best grown in beds of light soil which are watered but still well drained.

 Some showy western species, such as Hakea multilineata, H. francisiana and H. bucculenta, require grafting onto hardy stock such as Hakea salicifolia for growing in more humid climates, as they are sensitive to dieback.

 Many species, particularly eastern Australian species, are notable for their hardiness, to the point they have become weedy.
-Hakea gibbosa, H. sericea, and H. drupacea (previously H. suaveolens) have been weeds in South Africa, Hakea laurina has become naturalized in the eastern states of Australia and is considered an environmental weed, and Hakea salicifolia, Hakea gibbosa, and Hakea sericea are invasive weeds in New Zealand.
+Hakea gibbosa, H. sericea, and H. drupacea (previously H. suaveolens) have been weeds in South Africa, Hakea laurina has become naturalized in the eastern states of Australia and is considered an environmental weed, and H. salicifolia, H. gibbosa, and H. sericea are invasive weeds in New Zealand.